jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 * SQL Server 2008
 * SQL Server 2005

-Note: Due to the size of the Playback Database, it is recommended that this database is not installed on a SQL Express instance.
+{% include tip.html content="Due to the size of the Playback Database, it is recommended that this database is not installed on a SQL Express instance.
 The Playback Database is not supported on High Availability Always On and mirrored databases.
-The Playback Database cannot be installed on SQL Server 2000.
+The Playback Database cannot be installed on SQL Server 2000." %}

 ### Other requirements
 The SQL Browser service must be running on the machine where the Playback Database is installed.
 Alternatively you can use the host and port number of the (named) SQL Server instance you want to connect to, when creating a connection and connecting to the Playback Database.

 For more information, see the Spotlight on SQL Server Enterprise Deployment Guide.

 ### Maintenance
 The Diagnostic Server runs maintenance procedures daily at 3am for the Playback Database.
 This is configurable.

 It is highly recommended that regular maintenance is performed on the Playback Database.
-The recommended maintenance plan is outlined in the online help and in the Spotlight on SQL Server Enterprise Deployment Guide.
+See [Maintenance plan for Spotlight Statistics Repository and Playback Database][enterprise_backend_maintenanceplan].

 ## Spotlight Statistics Repository Requirements